nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

 - **constraints (Sequence[ConstraintProxy], optional)** – The list of
   constraints which are to be applied to the arguments of ``func``, if any.
-  Controls how distributed-memory containers (Legate Logical Store/Array) are divided, aligned, or replicated for parallel execution across CPUs/GPUs.
+  Controls how distributed-memory containers (Legate logical store or arrays) are divided, aligned, or replicated for parallel execution across CPUs/GPUs.
 Defaults to no constraints.

   - *Align* - Ensures that the partitions of multiple arrays/stores are